substrate-asia/wiki-faq/audit-checklist.md

 # Audit Check List (Draft)

 ** Disclaimer**: This document is still in an early stage and should not be used as the criteria when launching a valuable network.
 It's always necessary to introduce sufficient third-party auditing before deploying to production.

 ### High level:

 - Read whitepaper and ensure it make sense
 - Read docs and ensure it matches to whitepaper
 - Read the code and ensure it matches to docs
-- Read the tests and ensure it make sense and have sufficent coverage for edge cases
+- Read the tests and ensure it make sense and have sufficient coverage for edge cases

 ### Areas to check